-Reflective of federal guidance in Training and Employment Guidance Letter 03-15, veterans and eligible spouses who are also recipients of public assistance, low income, basic skills deficient, or both underemployed and low income will receive first priority, non-veterans who are recipients of public assistance, low-income, basic skills deficient, or both underemployed and low income will receive second priority, veterans and eligible spouses not included in priority groups will receive third priority, non-veterans participating in the Adult program who are not included in any aforementioned priority group but who meet a local discretionary priority will receive fourth priority; and all other individuals will receive last priority.
+Per federal guidance in Training and Employment Guidance Letter 03-15, veterans and eligible spouses who are also recipients of public assistance, low income or basic skills deficient will receive first priority, non-veterans who are recipients of public assistance, low-income or basic skills deficient will receive second priority, veterans and eligible spouses not included in priority groups will receive third priority and all other individuals will receive last priority.

-In their local plans, LWDBs and PA CareerLink® centers will be required to state the additional methods by which they will apply the WIOA priority of service requirements and the commonwealth's policy regarding priority of service, and identify the local area's discretionary priority and any additional requirements, if a local discretionary priority group exists.
-LWDBs must communicate in their plans the methods to be used to apply priority of service requirements and any local discretionary priority, to include a description of the following:
+In their local plans, LWDBs and PA CareerLink[®] centers will be required to state the additional methods by which they will apply the WIOA priority of service requirements and the commonwealth's policy regarding priority of service.
+This means that, at a minimum, LWDBs and PA CareerLink[®] centers must describe in detail:

-- (i) How they will obtain data reflecting each of the four groups of persons entitled to priority of service in their service area and the approximate numbers in each category. - (ii) The outreach they will do to inform the public of Pennsylvania's priority of service policy and how they will target this outreach to best reach those potentially eligible for priority of service and any agencies that serve them. - (iii) How they will inform individuals seeking to access WIOA services of their priority of service, such as through posters and prominent placement of other information. - (iv) When otherwise deemed eligible for program participation, how they will affirmatively identify persons entitled to priority of service and inform those individuals of the full array of services available. - (v) The assessments they will use to identify barriers to employment among those entitled to priority of service and the services needed to address them. - (vi) The process by which they will develop Individual Employment Plans for persons entitled to priority of service that will address, in addition to career service and training needs, any barriers to employment they may have.
+- (i) How they will obtain data reflecting each of the three categories of persons entitled to priority of service in their service area and the approximate numbers in each category. - (ii) The outreach they will do to inform the public of Pennsylvania's priority of service policy and how they will target this outreach to best reach those potentially eligible for priority of service and any agencies that serve them. - (iii) How they will inform individuals seeking to access WIOA services of their priority of service, such as through posters and prominent placement of other information. - (iv) When otherwise deemed eligible for program participation, how they will affirmatively identify persons entitled to priority of service and inform those individuals of the full array of services available. - (v) The assessments they will use to identify barriers to employment among those entitled to priority of service and the services needed to address them. - (vi) The process by which they will develop Individual Employment Plans for persons entitled to priority of service that will address, in addition to career service and training needs, any barriers to employment they may have. - (vii) How they will ensure that they are serving the spectrum of persons entitled to priority of service, including those, such as English language learners, who may require more resources to serve.

-- (vii) How they will ensure that they are serving the spectrum of persons entitled to priority of service, including those, such as English language learners, who may require more resources to serve. - (viii) How they will address the special needs of individuals with barriers to employment in the delivery of services, such as by assuring that appropriate career planning services are provided.
-This should include a detailed description of how appropriate career planning services will be provided, or arranged for, through collaboration with other agencies in the event that the LWDB or PA CareerLink® center lacks the required expertise. - (ix) How they will ensure access to services, i.e., interpreters and translated documents, for English language learners, as well as for persons who are deaf or hard of hearing. - (x) How they will train staff to ensure that staff members have an understanding of who is entitled to priority of service and that the office is responsive to the needs of these groups. - (xi) What, if any, local discretionary priority of service has been established for a specific program year and what data will be used to support the need or benefit for the discretionary priority.
+- (viii) How they will address the special needs of individuals with barriers to employment in the delivery of services, such as by assuring that appropriate career planning services are provided.
+This should include a detailed description of how appropriate career planning services will be provided, or arranged for, through collaboration with other agencies in the event that the LWDB or PA CareerLink[®] center lacks the required expertise. - (ix) How they will ensure access to services, i.e., interpreters and translated documents, for English language learners, as well as for persons who are deaf or hard of hearing. - How they will train staff to ensure that staff members have an understanding of who is entitled to priority of service and that the office is responsive to the needs of these groups.

-LWDBs and PA CareerLink® centers will be required to collect data reflecting, for each of the three categories of persons with priority of service, the numbers of persons who are served and the levels of performance achieved.
+LWDBs and PA CareerLink[®] centers will be required to collect data reflecting, for each of the three categories of persons with priority of service, the numbers of persons who are served and the levels of performance achieved.

-LWDBs and PA CareerLink® centers will be required to use between 5 percent and 10 percent of their funds to provide transitional jobs, as permitted under Section 134(d)(5) of WIOA, and ensure that priority of service for transitional jobs is afforded to individuals who qualify for priority of service.
+LWDBs and PA CareerLink[®] centers will be required to use between 5 percent and 10 percent of their funds to provide transitional jobs, as permitted under Section 134(d)(5) of WIOA, and ensure that priority of service for transitional jobs is afforded to individuals who qualify for priority of service.